KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 ### ODBC driver and DSN configuration

-Software that uses ODBC connections refer to individual connections via a `DSN`(Data Source Name).
+Software that uses ODBC connections refer to individual connections using a `DSN`(Data Source Name).
 The DSN details the ODBC driver (e.g. qodbc3) and connection details specific to the data source (e.g. hostname, username, etc).

 The following details adding a new DSN to connect to kdb+: